EXA Global Value Chain (GVC)

 What-if scenarios – simulation capabilities to understand the potential impact of changes in procurement costs, activity costs, logistics costs, exchange rates, etc.

-EXA GVC automatically retrieves data from all connected SAP ERP systems while ensuring that no context information is lost, even in complex processes, such as cross-company sales, drop shipments, tolling, stock in transit, and so on.
-It also ensures that the value chains calculated in EXA GVC can be reconciled with the information in the local ERP systems at any time.
-Thanks to the intelligent integration in EXA GVC, master data breaks between the ERP systems can be easily identified and corrected.
+GVC automatically retrieves data from all connected SAP ERP systems while ensuring that no context information is lost, even in complex processes, such as cross-company sales, drop shipments, tolling, stock in transit, and so on.
+It also ensures that the value chains calculated in GVC can be reconciled with the information in the local ERP systems at any time.
+Thanks to the intelligent integration in GVC, master data breaks between the ERP systems can be easily identified and corrected.

 One system providing detailed insight on all your value chains